otsohelos/ot_harjoitustyo/MapGenerator/documentation/User Manual.md

 ### Dimensions

 Height and Width are the dimensions of your map.
 These should be between 40 and 260.
-On smaller screens, a height of less than 150 is recommended.
+On most screens, a height of less than 150 is recommended.

 ### Variability of elevation